ACCIDDA/RespiLens-staging/README.md

 - `Rscript scripts/external_to_projections.R`
   The R companion script accepts the same arguments and produces byte-for-byte identical JSON (after installing `jsonlite` and `arrow`).
 If `jsonvalidate` is available it will also run schema checks, otherwise it skips them with a warning.
 Use it when working entirely in the R ecosystem or Hubverse R tooling.

-  Swap the `--pathogen` flag and file paths to process RSV or COVID-19 hubs.
+  Swap the `--pathogen` flag to `rsvforecasthub` or `covid19forecasthub` (file paths adjusted to the respective Hubverse clones).
 Each payload is validated against `scripts/schemas/RespiLens_projections.schema.json` before being saved under `app/public/processed_data/<pathogen>/`.

 If you want to compare fresh output against a snapshot, stash the reference JSON (e.g., under `tmp/baseline_json_samples/`) and run: